-Gaslighting can even prevent a family law case from ever starting
+Gaslighting can even prevent a family law case from ever starting.

-Before we can even reach the topic of a family law case like a divorce, I think it is important to take note of the reality that being married to a person who engages in gaslighting behavior can go a long ways towards preventing you from even getting to the point where a divorce is filed.
+Before we can even reach the topic of a family law case like a divorce, I think it is important to take note of the reality that being married to a person who engages in gaslighting behavior can go a long way towards preventing you from even getting to the point where a divorce is filed.
 This is because you may have been misled, lied to, manipulated, and pushed towards remaining in a relationship that is not in your best interests or even healthy for you.
 Such is the power of gaslighting in a marriage that is on the rocks.

-Gaslighting can turn into parental alienation
+Gaslighting can turn into parental alienation.

 Unfortunately, gaslighting is not a phenomenon that impacts only you and your spouse.
 It is reasonable to expect that your gaslighting spouse will also manipulate their way into harming your relationship with your children.
 This is not something that is out of the ordinary in any divorce.
-However, in a situation where your spouse is gaslighted, then manipulation is much more likely in my opinion.
+However, in a situation where your spouse is gaslighted, then manipulation is much more likely, in my opinion.
 If you are not concerned about gaslighting in the context of your marriage, then I think that you should pay close attention to this issue when it comes to your relationship with your children.

 All in all, you need to be on guard against alienating behavior set forth by your spouse.
 The gaslighted are aware of how their actions can lead to harm for you.
 Many people who engage in this type of behavior do so not because they are unaware of the consequences of their actions but because they do not care about the impact of their words.
 The gaslighter cares only for their own life and wants to gain an advantage over you whenever possible.

-Divorce is tough- divorcing a gaslighter is tougher
+Divorce is tough- divorcing a gaslighter is tougher.

 For example, it is not uncommon for family law attorneys to see their clients become anxious and fearful about the prognosis of their case in the future of their relationship with their children as a result of this sort of gaslighting behavior.
 Your spouse may have used gaslighting behavior to manipulate you throughout your marriage.
 However, the stakes are higher given that there is a legal process involved in a divorce case.

-Additionally, your spouse's goal would likely be to eliminate your ability to function independently of him or her.
+Additionally, your spouse's goal would likely be to eliminate your ability to function independently of them.
 This attachment allows the manipulation to occur even into the divorcing.
 And this gives your spouse an advantage in the world of your divorce case.
 You may be more likely to agree with the positions of your spouse.
 You may wind up agreeing to things in your divorce that you otherwise never would have considered due to a lack of confidence in your positions.
 Therefore, it is important to distinguish normal behavior from that of gaslighting behavior.

 Using gaslighting behavior to manipulate a family court judge

-Even though family court judges are not and experienced when it comes to gaslighting in their courtrooms even a family court judge can be misled by a convincing gaslighter.
+Even though family court judges are not experienced when it comes to gaslighting in their courtrooms, even a family court judge can be misled by a convincing gaslighter.
 Sometimes family court judges will appoint attorneys ad litem or others to divorce cases to assess which spouse is more suited to become the primary conservator of children.
 Unfortunately, I find that gaslighting is commonplace in these types of scenarios where one parent can Curry favor with a gaslighter and therefore influence how a court ultimately rules regarding conservatorships questions.

 How to combat gaslighting behavior in your divorce?

 Fortunately for you, there is hope when it comes to battling against gaslighting behavior in your divorce.
 All it takes is having a plan and then sticking to it throughout the case.
 It can become easy to feel disheartened or ambivalent about your divorce when you consider the behavior of a gaslighting spouse.
-He or she could always seem to be at the advantage when it comes to aggressive behavior designed to hurt your case and harm your relationship with your children.
+They could always seem to be at the advantage when it comes to aggressive behavior designed to hurt your case and harm your relationship with your children.

 A side note to this piece of advice may be that you are in better shape than you might imagine beginning to move forward with the divorce sooner rather than later.

-Be aggressive in asking for temporary orders
+Be aggressive in asking for temporary orders.

 For example, including specific language about manipulative or outright false statements about either party, your children, or the circumstances surrounding your case are important to consider including in temporary orders.
-While it may be difficult to enforce temporary orders like this including them maybe some whatever deterrent against your Co-parent engaging in this type of behavior.
-Your Co-parent or spouse may not respect these rules but having them in place could go a long way towards limiting the negative impacts felt by you and your family.
+While it may be difficult to enforce temporary orders like this, including them, maybe some whatever deterrent against your Co-parent engaging in this type of behavior.
+Your Co-parent or spouse may not respect these rules, but having them in place could go a long way towards limiting the negative impacts felt by you and your family.